Application and guidance information regarding Permits to Fly for EASA regulated aircraft

 Establishing compliance with the conditions of an EASA Permit to Fly

-Prior to a flight being made with an EASA Permit to Fly in force, a Certificate of Release to Service (CRS) must be issued in accordance with Part M M.A.801 or Part 21 21A.163.
+Before a flight is made with an EASA Permit to Fly in force, a Certificate of Release to Service (CRS) must be issued in accordance with Part M M.A.801 or Part 21 21A.163.
 The CRS must contain sufficient information for the organisation issuing the Permit to Fly to be able to verify that all required maintenance has been accomplished, that the aircraft conforms to the approved flight conditions and that it is in a condition for safe operation.

 Urgent Operational Need